You can use this Easy English document with parent/carer(s) -

 Student Resource Package.

-New disability support roles and dedicated teams will be introduced to help schools in implementing Disability Inclusion.
+Disability support roles and dedicated teams are being introduced to help schools implement Disability Inclusion.

-The new tiered funding model and the Disability Inclusion Profile will be introduced through staged roll-out over the next five years.
+The tiered funding model and Disability Inclusion Profile are being introduced through a staged roll-out over five-years.

 Year 1 (2021)